Common Name(s): Northern white cedar, eastern arborvitae

 Comments: In tree form, Thuja occidentalis is commonly referred to as eastern arborvitae—or simply just arborvitae—and is widely used as an ornamental tree, with hundreds of different cultivars in existence.

-Perhaps the closest thing to balsa that the United States has domestically, northern white cedar is one of the very lightest and softest of commercially available woods in the country.
+Perhaps the closest thing to balsa in the United States or Canada, northern white cedar is one of the very lightest and softest of commercially available domestic woods.
 Though despite the wood’s extreme softness and low strength, it’s valued for its resistance to decay, lending it to many exterior applications.